Sociological Confessions

 Many other accounts mention the men singing on their way to the gallows, although not what they were singing.
 E.g. this standard history from the Mankato boosters http://www.greatermankato.com/community-areahistory.php?navigationid=91.

 As an example of how this event has become an important symbol, my Internet searches turned up the December 2008 newsletter of the Flandreau Santee Sioux Tribe, a 28-page newsletter which is otherwise primarily devoted to pictures of Christmas parties, public service announcements and other upbeat community news.
-Page 5 is half an “in rememberance” section mentions this an other December events in American Indian history in short paragraphs and half a picture of men aiming rifles announcing that the Indian Veterans Post will have a 21 Gun Salute on December 26th at 10am in remembrance of the 38 Dakotas at the First Presbyterian Church Cemetery.”
+Page 5 is half an “in rememberance” section that mentions this an other December events in American Indian history in short paragraphs and half a picture of men aiming rifles announcing that the Indian Veterans Post will have a 21 Gun Salute on December 26th at 10am in remembrance of the 38 Dakotas at the First Presbyterian Church Cemetery.
 Page 6 is devoted to listing the names of all 38 men who were executed.
-Page 26 reprints a letter to a newspaper advocating that Minnesota admit that in creating the state Dakota nation was destroyed and giving an extended critique of the fairness of the 1862 trials, in the process rebutting someone who had claimed otherwise. http://www.fsst.org/documents/Newsltrs%202008/fsst_newsletter_january_2008.pdf
+Page 26 reprints a letter to a newspaper advocating that Minnesota admit that in creating the state the Dakota nation was destroyed and giving an extended critique of the fairness of the 1862 trials, in the process rebutting someone who had claimed otherwise. http://www.fsst.org/documents/Newsltrs%202008/fsst_newsletter_january_2008.pdf It is especially of sociological interest to see how historical memory and current social news are comfortably intertwined in this home grown internal document for a local community.

 A report from a 1987 reconciliation project in Minnesota mentions that many Dakota believe Lac qui Parle was sung by Dakota at the hanging and also discusses the feelings of different people who have ties to the events, including Dakota who rebelled and those who cooperated with convicting the rebels.
 Singing the hymn together is mentioned as one part of meetings of reconciliation. http://www.dowlinconsulting.com/images/%20%27%2087%20U.S.-Dakota%20Conflict%20%20.pdf

-I encountered a variety of other mentions of the singing of this hymn at community gatherings among the Dakota in December that referenced teh memory of the executions.
+I encountered a variety of other mentions of the singing of this hymn at community gatherings among the Dakota in December that referenced the memory of the executions.

 The additional note on the other version of Wakantanka Taku NItawa in my hymnal says “Probably the best-known Native American Hymn, “Many and Great” is sung with great reverence by the Dakota people in worship, at communion, and for births, funerals, and burials.
 Renville helped establish the Lac qui Parle mission in Minnesota.
 Frazier, a Native American, was a Congregational minister.”